-Little Rock Police name victim in July 4 killing, ask public to help ID person of interest
+Little Rock police name victim in July 4 killing, ask public to help ID person of interest

 Police shared a photo on social media and their app of a person they were trying to identify and speak with in relation to the ongoing homicide investigation.

-Titus Moton, 24, was found shot in the courtyard of the apartment complex and Brenda Anderson, 67, was found shot near the entrance.
-Moton died of his wounds, while Anderson was taken to UAMS for treatment.
+Titus Moton, 24, was found shot in the courtyard of the apartment complex and Brenda Anderson, 67, was found shot near the entrance, according to authorities.
+Moton died of his wounds, while Anderson was taken to a hospital for treatment.

 The relationship between the victims and the person of interest was not clear.
 The apartment complex was listed as Moton's place of residence, while Anderson is listed as homeless.